HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

   - **Add one trailing space after the em dash for single use occasions.**
     I.e. when you are just adding extra details to the main sentence (or just marking a change in tone etc), and you are not planning to go back to the main sentence.

+    Exception:
+    - the sentence before is not a full sentence, but a phrase that requires explanation which comes after the em dash.
+    In which case, add spaces around em dash (both before and after).

     E.g.
-    "He is suprised— despite their trusting relationship, Ĝejda usually isn't this much amenable towards his many (admittedly questionable) ideas."
+    - "He is suprised— despite their trusting relationship, Ĝejda usually isn't this much amenable towards his many (admittedly questionable) ideas."
-    - When the following is a direct explanation of the phrase before, *consider using colon ':' instead of em dash '—'.*
-      E.g.
-      "The book: an explanation on Epopo's history"
+    - "Book 0 — an explanation on Epopo's history"
   - **Use two em dashes ('——') with surrounding spaces to indicate author/origin of a quote.**
     E.g.
     "The truth springs from arguments amongst friends." —— David Hume.